christophstrasen/LQR/docs/group_by_briefing.md

        paths:
        ```lua
        aggregates = {
-         count = true, -- optional flag, but aggregateValues._count is always present
+         count = true, -- optional flag, but _count is always present
-         sum = { "combat.damage", "healing.received" },
+         sum = { "battle.combat.damage", "battle.healing.received" },
-         min = { "player.health" },
+         min = { "customers.age" },
-         max = { "player.health" },
+         max = { "customers.age" },
-         avg = { "combat.damage" },
+         avg = { "battle.combat.damage" },
        }
        ```
-     - Field paths are dotted strings (`"combat.damage"`) that map to nested tables in `aggregateValues`, **mirroring intermediate tables from the row where possible**:
+     - Field paths are dotted strings including the schema name (e.g. `"battle.combat.damage"`) that map to nested tables under that schema in the payload, **mirroring intermediate tables from the row where possible**:
-       - if `row.combat` is a table and `row.combat.damage` is numeric, we aggregate into `aggregateValues.combat.damage.sum`;
+       - if `row.battle.combat` is a table and `row.battle.combat.damage` is numeric, we aggregate into `battle.combat._sum.damage`, `battle.combat._avg.damage`, etc.;
-       - if the path does not exist yet in `aggregateValues`, we create intermediate tables on demand so consumers can treat `aggregateValues` as a parallel tree of aggregate values.
+       - if the path does not exist yet under that schema in the aggregate payload, we create intermediate tables on demand so consumers can treat aggregates as a parallel tree of `_sum` / `_avg` / `_min` / `_max` tables.
    - Behavior notes:
      - `count` is computed **for every grouping**, regardless of whether `aggregates.count` is set;
-       `aggregateValues._count` is always present in both aggregate and enriched views.
+       `_count` is always present in both aggregate and enriched views.
      - When the effective count for a given field is `0`, we report `avg` as `nil` for that field.

 2. **Integration with existing `describe()` / plan inspection**